crf8472/libarcstk/examples/dbarparse/README.md

 ### How to use the example application

-arparse expects the filename as parameter, just like:
+dbarparse expects the filename as parameter, just like:

-	$ ./arparse response_file.bin
+	$ ./dbarparse response_file.bin

-For more information, read the comments in [arparse.cpp](./arparse.cpp).
+For more information, read the comments in [dbarparse.cpp](./dbarparse.cpp).